 The Pectin Nightmare

 When people want vegetarian gummies, they pivot to pectin without realizing there are literally dozens of pectin types.
 High-methoxyl versus low-methoxyl.
 Different DE values.
 Different plant sources.
-Each one requires completely different conditions:
+Each one requires completely different conditions—specific pH ranges (usually 2.8–3.5 for HM pectin), precise calcium or sodium ratios for LM pectin, particular sugar content levels, and exact temperature protocols.

 Miss one variable?
 You'll end up with either syrup or rubber.
 There's no in-between, and there's no fixing it once you've poured the batch.